hivdb/chiro-cms/resources/mutation-viewer.md

 <div class="figure-caption">

 ### [B.1.1.1 sublineage in Peru and Chile](#sec_b-1-1-1-sub)
 Romero PE, Davila-Barclay A, et int., and Tsukayama P. “Novel sublineage within B.1.1.1 currently expanding in Peru and Chile, with a convergent deletion in the ORF1a gene (Δ3675-3677) and a novel deletion in the Spike gene (Δ246-252, G75V, T76I, L452Q, F490S, T859N).”
-Virological.org, 2021. [^Romero]
+Virological.org, 2021. [^Romero21]

 </div>